RupakMukherjee/PPPL-CCI-2021/index.md

 # Test 2
 ### Example: Test2-A6<br />

+For Test2-A6, step 3 of the machine learning process, I trained the Keras Sequential model by assigning numbers for the parameters.
+I created a table listing which numbers I assigned to Dense Layer 1, Dense Layer 2, Dense Layer 3, Input Dimension, and Epochs.

 **Test2-A6 Input Table**<br />

-Here is the input code for the Keras Sequential model with the corresponding inputs from the Input Table.

 | Test| Dense Layer 1 | Dense Layer 2 |Dense Layer 3 |Input Dimension |Epochs|
 |:---:|:------------: | :-----------: |:------------:|:--------------:|:---:|
 |[A6](code/testA6.md)|2|10|1|3|1|

+Here is the input code for the Keras Sequential model with the corresponding inputs from the Input Table.

 **Test2-A6 Input code**<br />